Home ยป By Course ยป Main Dishes ยป Traditional Frikadellen (German Meatballs)

 • Moistening your hands with a little water before forming the patties will prevent the meat mixture from sticking to your hands.

-Can Frikadellen Be Made In Advance?
+Can Frikadeller Be Made In Advance?

-Do Frikadellen Freeze Well?
+Do They Freeze Well?

-Yes they do!ย They freeze really and will keep for up to 3 months in the freezer.ย Wrap and store in ziplock freezer bags or airtight containers.ย Simply thaw and reheat in the microwave, pan or oven.
+Yes they do!
+They freeze really and will keep for up to 3 months in the freezer.
+Wrap and store in ziplock freezer bags or airtight containers.
+Simply thaw and reheat in the microwave, pan or oven.

 Frikadellen Recipe